datahub-project/datahub/docs/managed-datahub/slack/saas-slack-app.md

 *Our goal with the Slack app is to make data discovery easier and more accessible for you.*

-## Slack Command Capabilities
+## Slack App Commands
-The command based capabilities on the Slack App revolve around search.
+The command-based capabilities on the Slack App revolve around search.

 ### Querying for Assets
 You can trigger a search by simplying typing `/acryl my favorite table`.